olliebrownlow/fill-the-canvas/README.md

 - If no canvas has been created, an error message is displayed asking the user to create one first.
 - Although not ruled out by the `draw_horizontal_line` method, in practice it is not possible to draw a line outside of the boundary of the current canvas.
 This is due to the conditions set when inputting the `H` command and its arguments.
 - It is also not possible to input the columns such that the value of `X1` is higher than the value of `X2`, e.g., `H 4 2 2 Z`, again due to the conditions in the relevant `elsif` statement.

+`F X Y C` command
+- The program will enter into an infinite loop if pixel (X,Y) is the same colour as the one chosen in the C argument (where the original colour is equal to the new colour).
+I have therefore ruled this out.
+- If no canvas has been created, an error message is displayed asking the user to create one first.
+- Although not ruled out by the `fill` method, in practice it is not possible to fill a region by choosing a pixel not inside the current canvas.
+This is due to the conditions when inputting the `F` command and its arguments.
+- Any extra arguments placed after the `C` argument will lead to an "invalid command" response.

+`W F` command
+- If no canvas has been created, an error message is displayed asking the user to create one first.

 ### Unresolved edge case